pictures from the website Empreinte d'Art

-In the 1950's Clave began making sculptures, focusing in particular on extraterrestrial personalities.
+In the 1950s Clave began making sculptures, focusing in particular on extraterrestrial characters.

 All together he has made some twenty sculptures of aliens, which he exposed in the sleeping room around his centrally located bed.
 This ensemble of sculptures, a mini art environment, locally became known as Musée Charlot.
 As far as I understand it could be visited by the public on Sunday afternoons.

 Following Clave's death, the house was put on sale.
 It was bought by Christine Péquignol, who has (had?) an art gallery on the premises, named Empreinte d'Art (Art's Footprint).
 By a plaque on the facade the memory of Charles Clave is kept alive.

 The city hall of Frasne-le-Chateau takes care of the sculptures and other creations by Clave which they received as a legacy.

 * Website Habitants-paysagistes (Lille Art Museum, from march 2018) has an entry about Clave with a variety of photographs by Francis David (1983, 1990)

 * Article in regional journal La Presse de Gray, july 2009 (not available anymore)

 * French cultural magazine Création Franche, no 5, 1992 (out of my reach), has an article by Bernard Chevassu about Clave (In 2014 Bruno Montpied referred in his weblog to this article)

 first published July 2013, last revised March 2018